Cosmic Smash

-Cosmic Smash (コズミックスマッシュ) is an arcade game for the Sega NAOMI arcade system, later ported to the Dreamcast console.
+Cosmic Smash (コズミックスマッシュ) is a 2001 sports video game developed and published by Sega for arcades.
+It was ported to the Dreamcast console.
 It is a futuristic combination of squash and Breakout, and is a single player game.
 It is one of the few Dreamcast games to be released in a DVD-style case, rather than a jewel case.
-A reimagining, C-Smash VRS, is currently in development for PlayStation VR2.
-It was announced in February 2023 and is set to be released in late 2023.
+A reimagining titled C-Smash VRS was released for the PlayStation 5 via PlayStation VR2 and Meta Quest on June 23, 2023, and Pico 4 on April 4, 2024.